Strategic Dynamic Pricing with Network Effects: Model Description

-We consider a \emph{committed} seller who announces and commits to a price sequence $p_T, p_{T-1}, \dots, p_1$ before the selling season starts.
-This captures the situation when the seller cannot change the price based on the number of buyers who have decided to buy the product.
-The revenue of the seller is the summation of the payoff she receives at each round, i.e.,
+We next describe the buyers' strategies.
+A given price sequence $\mathbf{p}=(p_T, \dots, p_1)$ induces a dynamic incomplete information game among buyers.
+A (pure) strategy for buyer $i$ is a sequence $\{b_i^t\}_{t=1}^T$, where $b_i^t$ is a mapping from $\mathbb{R} \times H^t \times \mathbb{R}^T$ into $\{0, 1\}$, mapping buyer $i$'s valuation, the history of the game, and the price sequence into a purchase decision.
+A perfect Bayesian equilibrium is a collection of strategies $\{b_i^t\}_{t=1}^T$, for $i \in [n]$ such that buyer $i$ maximizes her expected utility given her belief (updated in a Bayesian manner) and strategies of other buyers.
+In particular, in a perfect Bayesian equilibrium a buyer $i \not\in H^t$ buys the item at round $t$ with price $p_t$ if and only if

+where the left hand side is the utility of buyer $i$ if she purchases at round $t$ and the right hand side is the maximum of expected utility from purchasing in any of the future rounds (i.e., $s<t$).
+The expectation is taken over the belief of buyer $i$ regarding the other buyers' valuations.

+For a given price sequence $\mathbf{p}$, the expected revenue of the monopolist is\footnote{We use the terms monopolist and seller interchangeably.
+We also use the terms user, customer, and buyer interchangeably.}

-where we normalized the marginal cost of monopolist to zero.
-The seller chooses an \emph{optimal price sequence} to maximize revenue.
-The ability of the seller to commit to a dynamic price path is important for our results.
-Without such commitment, a Coase conjecture-type reasoning would create a downward pressure on prices and would tend to reduce seller revenue (\cite{coase1972durability}).
-Though such commitment is not possible in some settings, many sellers are able to build a reputation for such commitment, for instance, by creating explicit early discounts which will be lifted later on.
-In Section \ref{sec:withoutcommitment}, we consider a seller with no commitment power, i.e., each price must be sequentially rational, given the history of previous plays and anticipations of optimal continuation play.
-We will show that a seller with no commitment obtains a lower revenue in comparison to a committed seller, hence further motivating our focus on committed prices.
+where we normalized the marginal cost of the monopolist to zero.
+We refer to the price sequence that maximizes Eq. \eqref{eq:Sellerutility} as the \textit{optimal price sequence} and the corresponding revenue as the \textit{optimal revenue} (we also use the term \textit{optimal normalized revenue} which is equal to the optimal revenue divided by the number of buyers).
+The ability of the seller to commit to a price sequence is important for our results.
+Without such commitment, a Coase conjecture-type reasoning would create a downward pressure on prices and would tend to reduce seller's revenue (\cite{coase1972durability}).
+Though such commitment is not possible in some settings, many sellers can build a reputation for such commitment, for instance, by creating explicit early discounts which will be lifted later on (see \citet[Chapter 8]{talluri2006theory} for a discussion of committed pricing).